toddmac12/Dr.-Sillystringz-s-Factory/README.md

-# Eau Claire's Salon
+# Dr. Sillystringz's Factory

 ## By Anthony McRae
 ## Description
-MVC web application to help a hair salon owner to manage thier employees (stylists) and their clients.
+MVC web application to keep track of their machine repairs,engineers, and the machines they are licensed to fix.

 ## Technologies Used
 * C#